nsyousef/ac215_Group_127_2473879/src/frontend-react/BUILD_MACOS.md

 **Output:** `dist/pibu_ai.dmg`

+The DMG will have a drag-to-install interface with the app and an Applications folder symlink for easy installation.

+### Installing from DMG

-Then open the DMG file to install the app on your Mac.
+1. Open the DMG file
+2. Drag `pibu_ai.app` to the `Applications` folder (shown in the DMG window)
+3. Launch the app from Applications or use Spotlight Search

 ---